jakelevi1996/aims/scripts/course_1_dei/README.md

 # Course 1 - Data, Estimation and Inference

 The website for Michael Osborne's DEI lectures can be found [here](https://www.robots.ox.ac.uk/~mosb/aims_cdt/).
 The website for Tim Rudner's DEI lectures can be found [here](https://tgjr-research.notion.site/Data-Estimation-and-Inference-2022-GPs-c6e81b6fc2ec47f79140c42862d1cadd).
-This README describes solutions to the [coursework assigment](https://www.robots.ox.ac.uk/~mosb/teaching/AIMS_CDT/CDT_estimation_inference_lab.pdf) for this course, on the subject of Gaussian processes.
+This README describes solutions to the [coursework assigment](https://www.robots.ox.ac.uk/~mosb/teaching/AIMS_CDT/CDT_estimation_inference_lab.pdf) for this course, on the subject of Gaussian Processes.

 ## Contents